-- When compared with combined agencies, separate agencies provide more services at only a slightly higher cost. - Consumers served in separate agencies are more likely to achieve competitive employment and earn higher wages. - Among SSDI recipients, being served by a separate agency can help overcome employment disadvantages for women and older individuals, as well as provide an earnings boost to younger individuals. - VR consumers who are deaf-blind have greater odds of obtaining employment when served by a separate (or general) agency.
+- When compared with combined agencies, separate agencies provide more services at only a slightly higher cost. - Consumers served in separate agencies are more likely to achieve competitive employment and earn higher wages. - Among SSDI recipients, being served by a separate agency can help overcome employment disadvantages for women and older individuals, as well as provide an earnings boost to younger individuals. - VR consumers who are B/LV and additional disabilities (i.e., deaf-blindness or TBI) have greater odds of obtaining employment when served by a separate agency.